• Skip to main content

 According to Natural News, “Christmas trees, fireplaces, scented candles, and fake snow … can all trigger an allergy response” as well.
 Try noticing if exposure to any of these worsens your symptoms.

-Tips For Dealing With Winter Sinus Allergies
+Tips For Dealing With Winter Allergies

-First use the ideas above to try to lessen your exposure to causes of winter sinus allergies.
+First, use the ideas above to try to lessen your exposure to causes of winter sinus allergies.
 If you still have winter sinus allergy symptoms, you may want to try some of the solutions I suggest below.
 Keep in mind, I am not a doctor and you should consult a qualified physician with any health concerns.

 Drink Plenty of Water